999pingGG/bod-scrapper/README.md

 ## Known issues

 - There is an unhandled edge case where there can be links in a levelpack creator field.
 The link and everything that comes after it is ignored.
-- The levels spider is unverified for correct results.
-It seems like there's an issue with some level's comments.

 ## License